rjaros87/pm-home-station/README.md

 - `gradlew run` - run the application
 - `gradlew distZip` - create a zip file with executable binary file and include all dependencies

-## TODO
+## TODOs

 - Add config file
 - Add observer which log measurements to file
 - Add support for others PlanTower devices
-- Add 3D model project with covers for the PlanTower device & the UART-USB adapter
+- Add 3D model project with convenient enclosure for the PlanTower device & the UART-USB adapter
 - Tests